OpenRailAssociation/technical-committee/docs/joining/_index.md

 weight: 100
 ---

-**How to join the OpenRail Association as an open source project.**
+**How to join the OpenRail Association as an Open Source project.**

-The OpenRail Association welcomes open source projects which address challenges and solve problems of the railway sector.
+The OpenRail Association welcomes Open Source projects which address challenges and solve problems of the railway sector.
 Here you find documentation about the steps of joining the OpenRail Association as a project.

 * [Application]({{< relref application >}})
 * [Onboarding]({{< relref onboarding >}})